 If you ever need to take photos of a piece of film like this, you can always use your phone or tablet as a lightbox and just load up a blank page.
 Downside is it can end up capturing the LCD crystals or moire patterns though.

-A scene like mine is only fetching 700 Yen (£5) but they’re still great limited collectibles ^^
+A scene like the one I got here is only fetching 700 Yen (£5) but they’re still great limited collectibles ^^

-If you’re interested in bidding for some on Yahoo Auction too, you can always use Buyee as proxy which is in English.
+If you’re interested you can bid for the bookmarks on Yahoo Auction via Buyee as a proxy which is in English but there are loads of fees!

 As with previous Shinkai’s works, there are English and Chinese (Simplified) subtitles with the main movie.